pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 - Politicians across the planet?

-- People who deny the 99% scientific consensus?
+- Those who deny the 99% scientific consensus?

 ---